 The Mary Robinson Centre hosts an Annual International Human Rights Lecture, which is its signature annual event.
-To date, two such events have taken place, with Professor Muhammad Yunus and Graça Machel visiting Ballina to speak on themes including the eradication of poverty and women in leadership.
-These events have garnered a sizeable audience, with 1,000 attending 2015's event, representing the local community in addition to a county-wide and national audience.
+To date, four such events have taken place, with Professor Muhammad Yunus, Graça Machel, Hina Jilani and George Mitchell visiting Ballina to speak on themes including the eradication of poverty and women in leadership.
+These events have garnered a sizeable audience, with over 1,000 attending 2015's event, representing the local community in addition to a county-wide and national audience.
 The calibre of speakers and the community nature of the events have also generated sizeable interest from local and national media, along with exceptionally positive feedback from attendees.

-The Victoria House Foundation has an ambitious work programme for 2016.
-This includes further fundraising activity, working with the Company's key partners to complete the acquisition of Victoria House and the transfer of Mary Robinson's archive to Mayo County Council.
-Following these milestones, work will commence, both on the development of The Mary Robinson Centre and on the archive digitisation.
+Following the outcome of the review, The Victoria House Foundation has an ambitious work programme for 2017/2108.
+This includes further fundraising activity, working with the Company's key partners to complete the acquisition of Victoria House, oversee the commencement of works at the site and work with NUI Galway on the digitisation of the archive.